Dogebooch/DougHub/.github/instructions/general-instructions.gemini.md

    - If a technically clever approach would hurt UX, recommend the simpler, more predictable option.
 5. **Autonomy level**

-   - You may reorganize, merge, or split checkpoints if it improves execution by Claude+Copilot+Zen.
+   - You may reorganize, merge, or split checkpoints if it improves execution by Claude+Copilot.
    - Do **not** start writing code unless explicitly asked; stay at the plan/architecture/validation level by default.

 ---